 Catherine Bertrand, Congregational Administrator

 Catherine was born and raised in Lynn, MA and has lived in Salem for the last since starting at Salem State University where she earned her Bachelor's Degree in Theatre Arts from Salem State University and is an award winning stage director whose work has been seen in Boston and on the North Shore primarily Salem and most recently Lynn.
 Credits and passion for the theatre aside, she loves living and working in Salem and has been at First Church since 2011.
-She and her partner, Caroline, also a theatre lover and actress, have a home here with their five-year old son, Gavin and ten-year old pup, Nala.
+She and her wife, Caroline, have a home here with their almost eight-year old son, Gavin and thirteen-year old pup, Nala.

 Tricia Pini, Director of Henny Penny

 Barbara B. Hermann, Henny Penny Teacher

 Barbara grew up in Reading, MA and studied Early Childhood Education at Fisher College and Salem State College.
 She was a professional singer with the “Sweetest Sounds” dinner theater group in Framingham, and was also in many community theater productions in the North Shore.
 But Barbara’s passion has always been working with children and she is proud of her work at Henny Penny Nursery School for the past 31 years.
 She lives in Lynn with her husband Paul, and has two children, Kenneth and Kimberly.

 Billy McCarthy, Sexton